 No matter what the ingredients found in your box of beard dye, we promise they will not be as scary as Gwyneth Paltrow’s severed head.

-That being said, there can be a whole host of chemical nasties in there that can (heavy emphasis on can, not will) be harmful, especially if you have sensitive skin.
+That being said, there can be a whole host of chemical nasties in there that can (heavy emphasis on can, not will) be harmful, especially if you have sensitive skin, in which case you will need a dye for sensitive skin.

 Now, there is nothing wrong with chemicals in principle.